jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (1) A Customs ruling ceases to have effect on the earliest to occur of the following dates:
   (a) the date on which any information on which the Customs ruling was made ceases to be correct in all material respects; or
-  (b) the date of a material change in any of the information or facts on which the Customs ruling was made; or (c) the date of a material change in the Tariff Act 1988, or to Schedule 3 to this Act, or to any applicable regulations made under this Act or the Tariff Act 1988, if that date occurs prior to importation or manufacture of the relevant goods, as the case may be; or
+  (b) the date of a material change in any of the information or facts on which the Customs ruling was made; or (c) the date of a material change to the Tariff Act 1988, or to the Excise and Excise-equivalent Duties Table, or to any applicable regulations made under this Act or the Tariff Act 1988, if that date occurs prior to importation or manufacture of the relevant goods, as the case may be; or
   (d) the date on which any of the conditions to which the Customs ruling was made subject cease to be met or complied with; or
   (e) the date of a failure to satisfy the requirements of the Chief Executive under section 123 of this Act; or (f) the date of expiry of 3 years from the date that notice of the Customs ruling, or any amendment to that Customs ruling under section 124 of this Act, is given to the applicant.